Marriage of the Virgin

 Pinacoteca di Brera, Milan

-The United States of America is facing the definition of marriage.
-(The original amicus brief before SCOTUS, with its supporting documentation, can be found here.)
+The United States of America is facing the question of marriage, that is, whether the traditional definition will stand or whether "marriage" is a term that also can be applied to same-sex couples.
+The original amicus brief before the US Supreme Court, with its supporting documentation, can be found here.

 Some are calling this the "trials of marriage."
-Perhaps we should consider instead "marriage on trial."
+We should consider instead that "marriage is on trial."

 Other countries call this same-sex civil "partnership" and this is legally equal to marriage between a man and a woman.
 So the issue is not equality before the law, but redefining marriage.